Saukha/Data_Analysis_FIFA_Soccer/README.md

 # Data Analysis
-## A Look at FIFA Soccer Team
+## A Look at FIFA Soccer Players Attributes

-This project is "Data Analysis using SQL."
-Database was downloaded from below: https://www.kaggle.com/hugomathien/soccer/data
+This project uses Python with pandas, SQL and principal component analysis.
+The database was downloaded from below: https://www.kaggle.com/hugomathien/soccer/data

 https://www.kaggle.com/dimarudov/data-analysis-using-sql/data